 Rapid Response List

 Resource Movement operates an opt-in email list, the Rapid Response Support List, which connects list recipients with time-sensitive asks for support from social justice organizers and members of marginalized communities.
 The list was launched in December 2017.
-As of October 2019, the list has approximately 90 members, who have moved just under $85,000 in response to 53 requests for support.
+As of February 2020, the list has approximately 110 members, who have moved $102,000 in response to 66 requests for support.

 Ways to get involved:

 Give Support: Join the Rapid Response Support List to be connected with requests for support.
 This is an open, opt-in email list open to people of all class experiences.
 Requests go out 1-2 times per week.
 You may unsubscribe at any time.
-Join the list.
+Get more details and sign up.

 Request Support: Learn more about the Rapid Response Support List and request support.
 Check out this 1-pager with answers to frequent questions about the list, and get in touch via the email address listed in that document!